Md-Abu-Rayhan/OAuthApp/README.md

 1. Test endpoints without token (should fail)
 2. Test with invalid token (should fail)
 3. Test non-existent resources (should return 404)

-This comprehensive guide covers all possible testing scenarios for your API!